Legal Representation for Trustees

 If you are in need of legal representation, the experienced trust and estate lawyers at the Law Office of Daniel Hunt can help.
 Contact our law firm today to schedule your free, initial consultation.

-LEGAL REPRESENTATION FOR TRUSTEES IN SACRAMENTO
+LEGAL REPRESENTATION FOR TRUSTEES IN CALIFORNIA

 Trustee litigation can be frustrating and difficult for everyone involved.
 If you have been appointed as a trustee in California and someone is petitioning for your removal as a trustee, time is of the essence.
 Under California probate law, the court can remove a trustee for several different reasons, including the following: